getcarina/getcarina.com/_best-practices/container-technologies-registration-discover.md

 Consul is a tool for service discovery and configuration.
 It is distributed, highly available, and extremely scalable.
 Key features include:

-- **service discovery:** Consul makes it simple for services to register themselves and to discover other services via DNS or HTTP interface.
+- **Service discovery:** Consul makes it simple for services to register themselves and to discover other services via DNS or HTTP interface.
 External services such as SaaS providers can be registered as well.

-- **health checking:** Health checking enables Consul to quickly alert operators about any issues in a cluster.
+- **Health checking:** Health checking enables Consul to quickly alert operators about any issues in a cluster.
 The integration with service discovery prevents routing traffic to unhealthy hosts and enables service level circuit breakers.

-- **key/value storage:** Flexible key-value store enables dynamic configuration, feature flagging, coordination, leader election and more.
+- **Key-value storage:** Flexible key-value store enables dynamic configuration, feature flagging, coordination, leader election and more.

-- **multi-datacenter:** Consul is built to be datacenter-aware and can support any number of regions without complex configuration [(4)](#resources).
+- **Multi-datacenter:** Consul is built to be datacenter-aware and can support any number of regions without complex configuration [(4)](#resources).

-Consul implements the Raft consensus algorithm [(1)](#resources), as does etcd.
+Like etcd, Consul implements the Raft consensus algorithm [(1)](#resources).
-Consul configurations are designed to provide consistency (all nodes see the same data at the same time) and partition tolerance (operation continues despite partitioning caused by network failures).
+Consul configurations are designed to provide consistency, so that all nodes see the same data at the same time, and partition tolerance, which allows operations to continue despite partitioning caused by network failures.

 In a limited search, public projects or companies using Consul were not found.

 ### Comparison and recommendations

-Service Discovery is rated as "basic" or "advanced" based on whether, in an advanced setting, the technology has more service monitoring and health-checking capabilities.
+Service Discovery is rated as "basic" or "advanced" based on whether the technology has more service monitoring and health-checking capabilities.
 In this sense, Consul has some advanced features when compared to Zookeeper and etcd.

 | Org       | Tool      | Client/Server  Architecture | Primitive Key-Value Store | Basic  Service Discovery | Advanced Service Discovery | Consistency | Language |
 |-----------|-----------|-----------------------------|---------------------------|--------------------------|----------------------------|-------------|----------|